Donna D'Errico

-Donna Jeanette D'Errico (born March 30, 1968) is an American actress and model.
+Donna Jeanette D'Errico (born March 30, 1968) is an American actress.
 She posed for Playboy as its Playmate of the Month for September 1995 and had a starring role (1996–1998) on the television series Baywatch.
 She continues to act in films and on television.

 Career

-Before appearing in Playboy, D'Errico had a Las Vegas-based limousine company.
+Before appearing in Playboy, D'Errico had a Las Vegas–based limousine company.
 When Playboy chose her as its Playmate of the Month for September 1995, her centerfold was photographed by Richard Fegley.

-She was chosen for a starring role on the television series Baywatch, as "Donna Marco" for two seasons, from 1996 to 1998.
-One installment of the program dealt with her Playboy layout.
-She was also a host of the show Battlebots and starred in Candyman: Day of the Dead.
+She was chosen for the starring role of Donna Marco on the television series Baywatch, for two seasons, from 1996 to 1998.
+One episode dealt with her Playboy layout.
+She was also a host of the show Battlebots, and starred in the film Candyman: Day of the Dead.
 For a time, she owned Zen Spa, a day spa in Calabasas, California.
-After leaving Baywatch, she appeared in independent films, including Intervention, Inconceivable, and The Making of Plus One alongside Andie MacDowell, Jennifer Tilly, Colm Feore, and Elizabeth McGovern.
+After Baywatch, she appeared in independent films, including Intervention, Inconceivable, and The Making of Plus One alongside Andie MacDowell, Jennifer Tilly, Colm Feore and Elizabeth McGovern.

 Personal life

-D'Errico divorced rock musician Nikki Sixx in 2007, after 11 years of marriage.
-They had previously separated shortly after their daughter's birth, and then reconciled months later when Sixx completed rehab.
-D'Errico later filed for divorce on April 27, 2006, citing irreconcilable differences.
+Donna D'Errico divorced rock musician Nikki Sixx in 2007, after 11 years of marriage.
+They had separated shortly after their daughter's birth, then reconciled months later when Sixx completed rehab.
+She later filed for divorce on April 27, 2006, citing irreconcilable differences.
 Together they had one daughter born in 2001.
 D'Errico also has a son, film composer Rhyan D'Errico (born 1993).
-D'Errico supports animal rights and is a vegan.
+She supports animal rights and is a vegan.

-D'Errico is a Roman Catholic, who attends Mass weekly and prays the Rosary every night with her children.
+She is a Roman Catholic who attends Mass weekly and prays the Rosary every night with her children.

-Mount Ararat expedition

 In 2011, D'Errico said she was in training to fulfill a long-held dream of climbing Mount Ararat in Turkey to search for frozen remains of the Biblical Noah's ark.
-D'Errico climbed Mount Ararat in mid-2012, returning home to the U.S. in August, having suffered injuries from a fall near the end of the climb.
+After climbing the mountain in mid-2012, she returned to the U.S. in August after suffering injuries from a fall near the end of the climb.